Tunnel-Labs/typegeese/readme.md

   });
 ```

-For convenience, typegeese exports a `t` helper that uses TypeScript that allows you to define a TypeScript type containing all of your schema's properties in one place:
+for readability, typegeese exports a `t` helper that uses TypeScript that allows you to define a TypeScript type containing all of your schema's properties in one place:

 ```typescript
 // user/$schema.ts